tintulip/tintulip/showcases/README.md

 First showcase!

-Blue Team started configuring the AWS account on previous Friday and in the 3 days sincethe team focused on drafting an architecture and backlog for "Scenario 0" as well as configuring GitHub accounts and Threat Modelling.
+Blue Team started configuring the AWS account on previous Friday and in the 3 days since the team focused on drafting an architecture and backlog for "Scenario 0" as well as configuring GitHub accounts and Threat Modelling.

 ## Accounts set up